What Is Scientific Traceability & Why Is It Important for Brands & Retailers?

 Traditionally, paper-based systems have been the go-to method for tracking product information and movement.
 However, with supply chains becoming more complex with globalization and increasing pressure for risk management and regulatory compliance, these methods are no longer practical or efficient.

-For instance, laws like the Uyghur Forced Labor Prevention Act (UFLPA), Supply Chain Transparency Act, and the UK and Australian Modern Slavery Act have highlighted the need for companies to closely monitor human rights compliance throughout their supply chain.
+For instance, laws like the Uyghur Forced Labor Prevention Act (UFLPA), the EU Forced Labor Ban, and Canada's Modern Slavery Act have highlighted the need for companies to closely monitor human rights compliance throughout their supply chain.
 This level of monitoring and accountability is nearly impossible to achieve with a paper-based system.

 Moreover, human error can lead to inefficiencies and inaccuracies in product information when manually entering data.
 These inefficiencies mean that tracing raw materials without the right technology can be a time-consuming and resource-intensive process.
 In the event of shipment detentions, brands and retailers may face huge losses due to lack of reliable traceability information.

 Technology has opened doors to new possibilities for supply chain traceability.
 From blockchain to IoT sensors, these digital traceability systems have made it easier for companies to track and monitor their products as they move through the supply chain.
-However, a limitation of these supply chain technologies is that they provide traceability by proxy through the tracking of data or documentation, rather than tracking the product itself – leading to potential inaccuracies and gaps in tracing the raw materials.
+But these methods provide traceability by proxy by tracking data or documentation, rather than tracking the product itself – leading to potential inaccuracies and gaps in tracing the raw materials.
 A new technology, scientific traceability, is emerging as a promising solution to these problems.

 What is scientific traceability?